 .Way back in another lifetime when we were much (much) younger, we were married in Honolulu, HI.
 Just the two of us, a judge, and the judges’ clerks who served as our witnesses.
 It wasn’t a formal wedding by any stretch of the imagination, but it was our wedding and it stuck!

 At the time we lived outside of Honolulu, in Hawaii Kai, for just over a year before returning to the Bay Area, CA. It was years and years (and years) before we returned to Hawaii but our return trips were to visit other islands.
 We have never returned to Honolulu, other than to change planes.
 Nothing against Honolulu, but after having lived there, it is just another city that happens to be on an island, there are so many more interesting places to visit, we just haven’t take the time to go back.

-* Timeshare sales package: Who doesn’t love a stay at a 5-star resort, right?!
+Timeshare sales package: Who doesn’t love a stay at a 5-star resort, right?!
 I mean the luxury is usually top notch as is the service and the facilities.
 But, quite often 5-star resorts come with 5-star room rates.
-Now, I should say right up front that I hate giving up 3 hours for a timeshare sales pitch, but we’ve gotten pretty good at them and we’ve gotten to stay at some pretty amazing places.
+Now, I should say right up front that I hate giving up three hours for a timeshare sales pitch.
+But, we’ve gotten pretty good at them and we’ve gotten to stay at some pretty amazing places.
 They tell you it will be 90 minutes but that just isn’t true.
-From start to finish it usually takes right about 3 hours.
+From start to finish it usually takes right about three hours.

 So yeah, while listening to a 3-hour sales pitch is not exactly how you want to spend part of your day on your vacation… it does tend to come with some pretty nice perks!
 Aloha!